Karori: Karori gold rush

 Karori experienced a gold rush when the valley of the Upper Kaiwharawhara Stream became subject to intensive gold-mining activity between 1869 and 1873.
 This activity eventually led to the building of the lower Karori Dam (now part of Zealandia) in 1873.
 At the height of the rush, about 200 men worked the claims, driving shafts and drives up to 500 feet in length into the hills.

+Karori remained isolated from the city due to the rough terrain and lack of transportation.

 Growth and subdivision

 In 1888 a syndicate purchased section 34, which was the closest to town (running from present day Ponsonby Road to Cooper Street).
 The new owners prepared the land for sale by building roads and naming them after the members of the syndicate and their families, and by running a marketing campaign, including providing free buses from Manners Street and writing poems: